 - Create an account on SlideRoom

-- Submit 3 drawings (front view, side view and ¾ view) of an original car design.
+- Submit 3 original drawings (suggested - front view, side view and ¾ view) of any car.
 Attach three .pdf or .jpg of your drawings

 - Only drawings and sketches will be accepted – no digital work

 - Submission form closes at 11:59pm Eastern Daylight Time on March 1, 2021